vaimo/composer-patches/README.md

 # composer-patches

-Simple patches plugin for Composer.
-Applies a patch from a local or remote file to any package required with composer.
+Applies a patch from a local or remote file to any package that is part of a given composer project.
+Packages can be defined both on project and on package level.

-_The information about applied patches on local installed project will be kept in the installed.json (simple boolean flag for patched packages will be also included when running composer update command)_

 ## Quick start: explicit patch definitions